Principles of operator algebras: 12b. Amenability

-Again, this is something that we won't get into, in this book.
-Let us mention however that $(1)\implies(2)$ is elementary, as explained above, then $(2)\implies(3)$ is something quite tricky, but still doable, using an inequality due to Powers-St\o rmer, then $(3)\implies(4)$ and $(4)\implies(2)$ are technical, but doable as well.
-The difficult thing remains, as before in Theorem 12.10, that of proving $(2)\implies(1)$, and with the difficulty coming of course from the fact that, no matter what beautiful abstract functional analysis things you know about $A$, at some point you will have to get to work, and construct that finite dimensional subalgebras $A_i\subset A$, and it is not even clear where to start from.
+Regarding the difficult implication, $(2)\implies(1)$, the difficulty here comes of course from the fact that, no matter what beautiful abstract functional analysis things you know about $A$, at some point you will have to get to work, and construct that finite dimensional subalgebras $A_i\subset A$, and it is not even clear where to start from.
 For a solution to this problem, and for more, we refer to Connes's article \cite{co2}, and also to his book \cite{co3}.

 Getting back now to more everyday mathematics, the above results as stated remain something quite abstract, and advanced, and understanding their concrete implications will be our next task.
 In the case of the ${\rm II}_1$ factors, we have the following result: